 Canada is divided into ten provinces and three territories.
-All of Canada’s provinces have their own immigration programs.
+All of Canada’s provinces as well as the Yukon and Northwest Territories have their own immigration programs.
+Click here for links to all of these programs.
 These programs are based on agreements between the federal government and the province.
 In general, the province adopts its own standards for attracting immigrants, which are different from the federal immigrant programs.
 For instance, the province may accept immigrants with certain job skills that are needed in that province.
 Once an immigrant is accepted by the province, the province issues a certificate of nomination.
-The person then applies for an immigrant visa from a Canadian consulate.
+The person then applies for an immigrant visa from the federal government.
 The federal government conducts the standard security and medical checks.
 The person and his or her family members are then issued immigrant visas.
 The person is then expected to take up residence in the province that issued the certificate of nomination.

 As of January 1, 2015, a portion of the Provincial Nominee applications now goes through the Express Entry system.
 Persons nominated under one of the provincial Express Entry streams will receive an automatic 600 points under the Express Entry system.
 This guarantees an Invitation to Apply under the Express Entry system, along with very rapid processing times of six months or less.
 For more information, see our web page on Express Entry.

 The provinces will continue to process separate provincial nominee “streams” outside of the Express Entry system.
 These streams will often provide opportunities to people who do not qualify under the federal system.
 For instance, the provincial programs may accept lesser skilled occupations, or may accept lower language test results.